jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.0.16?
+### What's new in 2.0.17?
-- Simplification of admin url patterns
+- Fixed placement of icons for inline sortables
-- Fixes for sortable lists when using Django CMS
+- Update to allow django-admin-sortable to play nice with other apps that define `change_form_template` value as a `@property`

 Thanks to [@vstoykov](https://github.com/vstoykov) for both contributions.